 - Student Loans.
 Interest rates for most student loans are also below the 15% limit.
 For federal student loans, the typical rate ranges from about 5% to 7.6%.
 Even for private student loans, which are much more costly, the top rate is only 14.44%.
 However, if interest rates rise by much in the future, the 15% limit could make banks less willing to offer private student loans.

 - Auto Loans.
 The Loan Shark Prevention Act could affect interest rates for car loans, but not by much.
-Auto loan interest rates in 2017 ranged from 3.6% for buyers with good credit to 15.24% for those with poor credit.
+Auto loan interest rates range from around 3% for buyers with good credit to 10% for those with poor credit.
 So, for the immediate future, auto loan rates would remain largely unchanged.
-However, if interest rates rise, buyers with poor credit would likely find it harder to get a loan.
+However, if interest rates rise sharply, buyers with poor credit would likely find it harder to get a loan.

 - Loans From Credit Unions.
 Some loans made by credit unions have interest rates higher than 15%.
 However, the Loan Shark Prevention Act specifically exempts credit unions from the 15% cap.
 Credit unions would be able to continue offering payday alternative loans (PALs), which are small, short-term loans with a maximum interest rate of 28%.
 PALs provide a more affordable alternative to high-interest payday loans, but only for people who have access to a credit union.

 According to Sanders, the Loan Shark Prevention Act has received praise and support from many consumer advocacy groups, including Consumer Action, Demand Progress, and the American Federation of State, County and Municipal Employees (AFSCME).
 Editorials in support of it have appeared in Forbes and Nation of Change.

 The bill’s supporters argue that the law is necessary to rein in excessively high interest rates.
 They point out that the median interest rate for credit cards climbed to more than 20% in 2019, even as the average interest paid on savings accounts dropped to less than 0.1%.